lucia-auth/lucia/docs/pages/basics/users.md

 ## Define user attributes

-Defining custom session attributes requires 2 steps.
+Defining custom user attributes requires 2 steps.
 First, add the required columns to the user table.
 You can type it by declaring the `Register.DatabaseUserAttributes` type (must be an interface).

 ```ts
 declare module "lucia" {